Chapter 1 Deep-Dive: What Amplification Actually Looks Like

 Vercel's security team independently flagged several of the same bugs.
 The Pragmatic Engineer newsletter pointed out that Cloudflare's claim of "customers running it in production" turned out to mean one beta site with no meaningful traffic.
 The README itself stated that no human had reviewed the code.

-The functional tests all passed.
+The functional tests passed.
 The security tests — the "negative space" that experienced developers handle instinctively — didn't exist.
-And that's the core lesson: tests define what "correct" means to the AI.
+That's the core lesson: tests define what "correct" means to the AI.
 Missing tests define the blind spots.
-The AI will optimize relentlessly for what you measure and remain oblivious to what you don't.
+The AI optimizes relentlessly for what you measure and remains oblivious to what you don't.

 Why this is the most instructive case:

-The success stories in Part 1 had strong fundamentals across the board.
-The failures in Part 2 were missing most of them. vinext had some of the prerequisites (clear specification, experienced architect, comprehensive functional tests) but not others (no security review, no adversarial testing).
-The result was exactly what you'd predict from the amplification model: excellent where the foundations were strong, vulnerable where they weren't.
-The AI didn't average things out — it amplified each dimension independently.
+The success stories in Part 1 had all three — foundations, governance, and human judgment.
+The failures in Part 2 were missing most of them. vinext had some ingredients (clear specification, experienced architect, comprehensive functional tests) but not others (no security review, no adversarial testing, no independent human review before public release).
+The outcome is consistent with the amplification framing: excellent where the foundations were strong, vulnerable where they weren't.
+The AI didn't average things out — outcomes on each dimension tracked the foundations on that dimension.

 This is the pattern most teams will actually encounter.
 Not "everything goes right" or "everything goes wrong," but a mix determined by which foundations are in place and which aren't.